2025 Application Process

 Because of Fred’s enormous contributions to CNTA, the annual Distinguished Scientist Award was renamed the Fred C. Davison Distinguished Scientist Award.
 We believe Fred would be pleased by this, because he believed that our recognition of outstanding local scientists was an important thing to do.

-Citizens for Nuclear Technology Awareness (CNTA) is pleased to announce that the winner of the 2022 Fred C. Davison Distinguished Scientist Award is Dr. M. John Plodinec.
-This prestigious award was announced on November 1, 2022, at the 31st Annual Teller Lecture and Banquet held in Aiken, SC.
+Citizens for Nuclear Technology Awareness (CNTA) is pleased to announce that the winner of the 2024 Fred C. Davison Distinguished Scientist Award is Dr. David DiPrete.
+This prestigious award was announced on October 24, 2024, at the 33rd Annual Teller Lecture and Banquet held in Grovetown, Georgia.

 For a list of previous winners, check out our archive